mjt91/mjt91.github.io/_posts/2026-08-20-boring-stuff-omarchy-ulanzi.md

 Then it hit me like a truck: Just use AI.
 I was spinning up Claude, told it what I was trying to do and it worked out all the bits itself (it even created a backup from the initial system lol).
 A few minutes later I heard a beep sound, the clock restarted and the beautiful AWTRIX 3 screen was greeting me.

 And now comes the funny part.
 I asked Claude to help me understand the API and I said it should add a Hello World app.
-It did give it a go on its own and added this very funny hello from Claude — running word, wall of text:
+It did give it a go on its own and added this very funny "hello from Claude" running text wall:

 ![AWTRIX 3 Hello World from Claude](/assets/images/awtrix.gif)